makandra/capybara-lockstep/README.md

 This test has four timing issues that may cause it to fail:

-1. We click on the "New tweet" button, but the the JS event handler to open the tweet form wasn't registered yet.
+1. We click on the *New tweet* button, but the the JS event handler to open the tweet form wasn't registered yet.
 2. We start filling in the form, but it wasn't loaded yet.
 3. After sending the tweet we immediately navigate away, killing the form submission request that is still in flight.
 Hence the tweet will never appear in the next step.
 4. We look for the new tweet, but the timeline wasn't loaded yet.

-Capybara will retry individual commands or expectations when they fail.
+[Capybara will retry](https://github.com/teamcapybara/capybara#asynchronous-javascript-ajax-and-friends) individual commands or expectations when they fail.\
 However, only issues **2** and **4** can be healed by retrying.

-While it is [possible](https://makandracards.com/makandra/47336-fixing-flaky-integration-tests) to remove most of the timing issues above, it requires skill and discipline. capybara-lockstep fixes issues **1**, **2**, **3** and **4** without any changes to the test code.
+While it is [possible](https://makandracards.com/makandra/47336-fixing-flaky-integration-tests) to remove most of the timing issues above, it requires skill and discipline.\
+capybara-lockstep fixes issues **1**, **2**, **3** and **4** without any changes to the test code.

+### This is a JavaScript problem

+The timing issues above will only manifest in an app where links, forms and buttons are handled by JavaScript.

+When all you have is standard HTML links and forms, stock Capybara will not see timing issues:

+- After a `visit()` Capybara/WebDriver will wait until the page is completely loaded
+- When following a link Capybara/WebDriver will wait until the link destination is completely loaded
+- When submitting a form Capybara/WebDriver will wait until the response is completely loaded

+However, when JavaScript handles a link click, you get **zero guarantees**.\
+Capybara/WebDriver **will not wait** for AJAX requests or any other async work.

 How capybara-lockstep helps
 ---------------------------

 capybara-lockstep waits until the browser is idle before moving on to the next Capybara command.
-This greatly relieves the pressure on Capybara's retry logic.
+This greatly relieves the pressure on [Capybara's retry logic](https://github.com/teamcapybara/capybara#asynchronous-javascript-ajax-and-friends).

-Whenever Capybara visits a new URL or simulates a user interaction (clicking, typing, etc.):
+Before Capybara simulates a user interaction (clicking, typing, etc.) or before it visits a new URL:

-- capybara-lockstep waits for all document resources to load.
+- capybara-lockstep waits for all document resources to load (images, CSS, scripts, fonts, frames).
+- capybara-lockstep waits for any AJAX requests to finish.
-- capybara-lockstep waits for client-side JavaScript to render or hydrate DOM elements.
+- capybara-lockstep waits for client-side JavaScript to [render or hydrate DOM elements](#signaling-late-page-initialization).
-- capybara-lockstep waits for any AJAX requests.
 - capybara-lockstep waits for dynamically inserted `<script>`s to load (e.g. from [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) or Analytics snippets).
 - capybara-lockstep waits for dynamically inserted `<img>` or `<iframe>` elements to load.

+This covers most async work that causes flaky tests.\
+You can also configure capybara-lockstep to [wait for other async work](#signaling-asynchronous-work).

 Installation